Posts by Aaron Kauffman

 Read MoreThe Mission Imagination

 How is the Holy Spirit continuing to lead us into new horizons in mission today?
 I’ll name just two.
 First, the “receivers” of mission have become the senders.
 Second, the mission field has come home.
+How is VMMissions responding?
+By leveraging our resources to get behind what God is doing.

 Read MoreMoving Together in Mission